Internal (female) and external (male) condoms are barrier methods of contraception. They stop sperm meeting an egg.

-No. If used correctly, condoms are an effective method of contraception and you do not need additional spermicide – a chemical that kills sperm.
+No. If used correctly, condoms are an effective method of contraception and you don't need additional spermicide (a chemical that kills sperm).

 Which condoms are best for oral sex?

 Any condoms can be used for oral sex.
-However, flavoured condoms are a good option because they’re not lubricated and come in a range of flavours to suit most people’s tastes.
+However, flavoured condoms are a good option because they come in a range of flavours.

 Can sperm travel through pores in the condom?